ORTHOPAEDIC & SPORTS MEDICINE CLINIC OF KANSAS CITY, LLC

 If you believe your privacy rights have been violated you may contact:

-Dr. Browne and Mary Zeeff, Privacy Officers at (913) 319-7500 or the Office of Civil Rights.
+Dr. Carlisle and Tammy Doherty, Privacy Officers at (913) 319-7500 or the Office of Civil Rights.
 You will not be penalized for filing a complaint.